Measuring Quality, Part 2: How Physician Quality Should Be Measured

 We determine a physician’s performance across four dimensions:

 Our models are set up to identify providers practicing unsafe medicine that puts their members at risk—for example, doctors with high-dose opioid or benzodiazepine prescribing patterns, which can lead to addiction and overdose.

 In addition, we optimize for clinicians who effectively resolve members’ clinical needs.
 This includes a number of metrics such as medication adherence and preventive screening measures along with the quality of referrals made to specialists.

 Our methodology also ensures that recommended providers deliver the highest-quality care at an affordable price.
 We’re able to bubble up these providers by prioritizing doctors who charge lower prices and are resource-efficient, using the minimum number of visits, treatments or tests necessary to provide the best care possible.

 By aggregating a quality score across these four domains, we’re able to present the highest-quality doctors as the top results in our referral rankings.
 Lower-scoring doctors fall to the bottom of the list.
 By routing members away from lower-quality providers and towards high-quality doctors, members on the Grand Rounds platform have experienced a 3.1% reduction in emergency department (ED) visits.

-Check back soon for the final installment of this blog series on measuring quality.
-In Part 3, we’ll examine how the Grand Rounds approach is truly differentiated and personalized.
+Check out our final installment of this blog series on measuring quality.
+In Part 3, we examine how the Grand Rounds approach is truly differentiated and personalized.